DmitryByrigin/Admin-panel-frontend/README.md

+# The production branch is not ready yet, so it is necessary to move to the development branch

 # Next.js & NextUI Template

 This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).